Call us FREE 08082394989

 What’s onboard: Aerobics, Beauty Salon, Calypso Bar, Calypso Reef & Pool, Captain’s Circle, Churchill Lounge, Club Fusion, Crooners Bar, Deck Chess Set, Explorers Lounge, Fitness Center, Future Cruise Sales, Grand Casino, Grand Plaza, Guest Services, Horizon Court, Horizon Terrace, International Dining Room, Internet Cafe, IZUMI Japanese Bath, Kai Sushi, Lap Pool, Library, Lobby Bar, Lotus Spa, Massage, Medical Center, Mermaid’s Tail, Neptune’s Reef & Pool, Oasis Bar, Outrigger Bar, Pacific Moon Dining Room, Photo Gallery, Platinum Studio, Prego Pizzeria, Princess Fine Arts Gallery, Princess Links, Princess Theater, Promenade Galleria, Sabatini’s Italian Trattoria, Santa Fe Dining Room, Sauna, Savoy Dining Room, Shore Excursions, Shuffleboard, Skywalkers Nightclub, Plash Pool, Sports Court, Sterling Steakhouse, Swirls Teen Center, Terrace Pool, The Conservatory, The Oasis, The Sanctuary, The Shops of Princess, Tradewinds, Trident Grill, Vivaldi Dining Room, Wake View Bar, Wedding Chapel, Wheelhouse Bar, Youth Center and much, much more.

-You can book shore excursions up to 12 weeks before travel on Cruise Personaliser on the MedallionClass App, up to 5 days before departure.
+You can book your shore excursions online with Princess Cruises Cruise Personalizer® when you book your cruise and up to 5 days before departure.

 When adding on Wi-Fi, gratuities and premium drinks both passengers in the stateroom will need to upgrade to this package.